Save Money on Electricity:

-***TIP: One way we help to budget for our utility bills is that we pay a flat amount every month- by our choice.
-Our water bill runs about $15, so I choose to pay $20 every month.
-Every month I carry a credit, and even though my bill may only be like $2 after my credit, I choose to pay $20 anyways.
-That way if we are having a tight month on our bills- I won’t have to pay my water bill because of my credits.
-Generally in the summer we do not have any extra income, so after paying $20 a month the rest of the year, I will not have to pay any money during the summer months for my water bill.***
+***Paying Ahead TIP: One way we help to budget for our utility bills is that we pay a flat amount every month- by our choice.
+Say your water bill runs about $15, choose to pay $20 every month.
+Every month you’ll carry a credit, and even though your bill may only be like $2 after your credit, pay $20 anyways.
+That way if you are having a tight month on your bills- you’ll be able to skip a month of payments because of the credit.
+Generally in the summer we do not have any extra income, so after paying $20 a month the rest of the year, I will not have to pay any money during the summer months for my water bill.
+This especially comes in handy if you have LP gas.***